 In the past I didn’t know how to meal prep chicken, I’d just throw an entire bulk package in the freezer and then chisel out a piece when I’d need it.
 This was not a very efficient way of doing things and would always result in me wasting huge amounts of time or having to defrost and cook up all the chicken anyway.

-There are many different ways to meal prep chicken and it’ll depend on what you purchase and what you want use it for.
+There are many different chicken meal prep ideas and it’ll depend on what you purchase and what you want use it for.

 Below are ways that I prep a large package of chicken breasts for the freezer.
 Keep in mind that it will be helpful to have all of this planned out before you get home with the chicken just in case there are other ingredients you need to purchase.

 This means cooking the chicken as part of a complete meal prior to going into the freezer.
 When you are ready the meal only needs to be heated up in the oven, microwave, or on the stove.
 I try to thaw my meals at least a little ahead of time because it reduces the cooking time.
-However, if you forget no problem because most of time they can go straight from freezer to oven or stove.
-Some of my favorite complete chicken freezer meals are chicken curry and chicken parmesan.
+However, if you forget no problem because most of time they can go straight from freezer to oven, stove, or crockpot.
+Some of my favorite complete chicken freezer meals are chicken quesadillas or chicken broccoli bake.

 Separated raw chicken

 If all else fails then at the very least trim and freeze the chicken in portions.
 Then all you have to do is take out what you need for the recipe without having to chisel apart the hunk of chicken.
 This little step will save you tons of time and frustration – believe me I know.

 The thing to remember is that chicken should never go into your freezer without having a future purpose.
 The last thing you want to do on a busy night is take out a package of frozen unprepared chicken.

 Trust me, having these chicken meal prep ideas will make weeknights go much smoother.
 So next time you pick up a bulk package of chicken take some time to get it all prepped before throwing in the freezer.
 You will thank me later.